ESE519TeamGimbal/ESE519TeamGimbal.github.io/aboutme.md

 ### Michael Peters

-My name is Michael Peters and I am a graduate student at The University of Pennsylvannia studying Electrical Engineering
+Hello, my name is Michael Peters and I am a graduate student at The University of Pennsylvannia studying Electrical Engineering

+### Praveen Raj Uma Maheswari Shyam Sundar